View on GitHub

 The HepRepFile visualization driver is available in any Geant4 installation.
 It can be used to generate G4Data*.heprep files, which can be viewed using an external program called HepRApp Data Browser in wireframe mode, that is, no surface, only outlines, which sounds primitive, but is one of the best ways to troubleshoot a complicated geometry.

-Unfortunately, HepRApp only runs on java version 1.8 (or 8 in short).
-To use it, you may need to install two versions of java and switch to the older one if needed.
+Unfortunately, HepRApp only runs on a very old java version, 1.8 (or 8 in short).
+To use it, you may need to install two versions of java, one new and one old, and switch to the old one to use HepRApp.
 This can be done, but the detailed procedure changes with the OS.
 In case of Windows, simply download java 8 from https://www.java.com/en/download.
 In case of modern MacOS or Linux distributions, there is no tested working procedure.
 A Docker image https://hub.docker.com/r/physino/heprapp is create to solve this problem.
 It can be used in the following way:

 1. download and run Docker Desktop